Rita Hayek

-Rita Elie Hayek (ريتا حايك; born 9 October 1987 in Beirut) is a Lebanese actress and television presenter.
+Rita Elie Hayek (ريتا حايك; born 9 October 1987) is a Lebanese actress and television presenter.

 Biography

-Hayek studied acting at the Institut National des Beaux Arts (National Institute Of Fine Arts or INBA), at the Lebanese University.
+Hayek studied acting at the National Institute Of Fine Arts (or INBA) at the Lebanese University.
 In 2011, she took acting courses at the Stella Adler Studio of Acting in Hollywood.

 Hayek had her first television role in 2005, starring in the drama series A March Dream (حلم آذار).
 A March Dream was a drama production portraying the contemporary events of 2005.

 She has been selected to star in a play called High Heels, which portrays social dynamics in a way that is unusual in the region.

-In 2017 Hayek starred in The Insult as the wife of the main character.
-The film was nominated for an Academy Award as Best Foreign Language Film of the Year 2018 and won several prizes at international film festivals.
+In 2017, Hayek starred in The Insult as the wife of the main character.
+The film was nominated for an Academy Award as Best Foreign Language Film of the Year in 2018 and won several prizes at international film festivals.